 Ending the night was difficult to do as there was so much racing (haha) through our minds.
 When we got back to our new hotel they had special treats set out for us to celebrate our anniversary and we viewed the Disneyland Castle Fireworks from our bed.
 Mirroring a Cinderella moment but with my Prince by my side.

 Day 7: Harajuku & Shinjuku

 Woke up wondering if we were going to relive day 6 like the movie Groundhogs day.
 Nope!
 There are still a lot of exciting things to see and do.
 We took the train to Harajuku to check out the famous Takeshita Street.
 Not a street for those who like to avoid crowds as this is another huge tourist spot.
 Bright pastel colors are found in stores, people, and even food.

 After a walk through a neighborhood and we found our way to Yoyogi Park, Shinjuku, and Golden Gai.
 Although we only walked around that day in these areas we could have easily spent multiple days taking in this bustling area.

 Day 8: Sayōnara

 With only a few hours to spare before being whisked away to the airport, we decided to visit Disneyland one more time.
-Even with 8 days we didn’t have enough time to see everything that we had planned but that’s the beauty so we can start planning the next visit.
-The people and city have so much to offer and was so welcoming.
+Even with 8 days, we didn’t have enough time to see everything that we had planned but that’s the beauty so we can start planning the next visit.
+The people and city have so much to offer and were so welcoming.
 Thank you Tokyo, you will hold a special place in my heart.